soumya1986/datasciencecoursera/datasciencecoursera/3_CleaningData/Project/CodeBook.md

 #### There is only one file 'run_analysis.R' which contains all the code.
 #### The steps are provided below

-* read the training features
+* read the training features into variable X_train

-* read the test features
+* read the test features into variable X_test

-* combine the train and test features
+* combine the train and test features into variable all_x

-* read the training labels
+* read the training labels into variable Y_train

-* read the test labels
+* read the test labels into variable Y_test

-* combine the train and tes labels
+* combine the train and tes labels into variable all_y

-* read the subjects in training
+* read the subjects in training into variable Subject_train

-* read the subjects in testing
+* read the subjects in testing into variable Subject_test

-* combine the subjects
+* combine the subjects into variable all_subject

-* combine the features, labels and subjects
+* combine the features, labels and subjects into variable all

 * read the names of features into the variable 'titles'

-* add the column names 'class' and 'subject'
+* add the column names 'class' and 'subject' to the variable 'titles'

-* name the columns
+* name the columns  of variable all_x

-* extract the column indices containing measurements on mean
+* extract the column indices containing measurements on mean  into variable mean_cols

-* extracts the column indices containing mesurements on standard deviation
+* extracts the column indices containing mesurements on standard deviation into variable std_cols

-* combine the indices
+* combine the indices into variable meanNstd_cols

 * get the features corresponding to those column indices